-That announcement on November 17, 1993 paved way for Late Sani Abacha to acquire for himself and members of his families, cronies and friends billions of dollars and other currencies of state funds to their personal use.
+That announcement on November 17, 1993, paved the way for Late Sani Abacha to acquire for himself and members of his families, cronies, and friends billions of dollars and other currencies of state funds for their personal use.

-In a 42-page document which leaked in 2014 detailed how Sani Abacha acquired his wealth.
+A 42-page document that leaked in 2014 detailed how Sani Abacha acquired his wealth.

 The document was tendered at the United States District Court of Columbia by the Asset Forfeiture and Money Laundering Section, Criminal Division of the United States Department of Justice.

-The document detailed how billions of dollars were diverted to foreign accounts just like the former President of Zimbabwe Robert Mugabe who acquired several multi-million dollars property around the World.
+The document detailed how billions of dollars were diverted to foreign accounts just like the former President of Zimbabwe Robert Mugabe who acquired several multi-million dollars properties around the World.

 Those who allegedly assisted Sani Abacha in siphoning money abroad: